SW-Engineering-Courses-Karina-Kohl/tcp-final-20251-grupo02/README.md

 TCP is an ***free open-source***, object-oriented implementation of the traditional Chess, made for our final project for the "INF01120" course.
-This game brings the full experience of playing chess with yout friends side-by-side to your computer.
+This game brings the full experience of playing chess with your friends side-by-side to your computer.

 <br>